-Right now, the digital workplace is on the tip of everyone’s tongue.
-Enterprises have been thrust into new ways of working at exponential speed—most of them unprepared and not quite sure what to expect or where to turn.
+Over the last year, enterprises have been thrust into new ways of working at an exponential and unprecedented speed—most of them unprepared and not quite sure what to expect or where to turn.

-The first phase of dealing with the pandemic was ‘react and respond’.
-How do I get my employees out of the office and set up to work at home, many of whom were doing it for the first time?
+With this increased emphasis on the digital workplace, the first phase was to get employees out of the office and set up to work at home, many of whom were doing it for the first time.

-The second phase, the kind of limbo we now find ourselves in, is ‘redirecting to the future digital workplace’.
-How do we disrupt the traditional workplace and build a new work from anywhere model that allows all employees to be secure, supported and productive no matter their location.
+The second phase, is focused on ‘redirecting to the future digital workplace’.
+How do we disrupt the traditional workplace and build a new work from anywhere model that allows all employees to be secure, supported, and productive – no matter their location.

 Then will come the third phase: ‘cost reduction and efficiency gains in a new world’.
 But, right now, we’re at phase two.
 And it feels like we’ll be here for a little longer.
 So let’s explore that…